Lets face it—our lives would have been so much easier if our parents had taught us about conscious creation from the time we were little.

-People have been known to use the law of attraction as a hammer.
+People have been known to use the law of attraction as a weapon.
 “Why did you create this?” is a question that you should never ask your child.

 Adults can handle that question, kids cannot.
 And even as adults, it should never be asked in the midst of crisis.

-When your kid miscreate, teach them to forgive themselves, if appropriate to look inward for why they might have allowed it, and to choose again.
+When your kid mis-creates, teach them to forgive themselves, to look inward for why they might have allowed it (if appropriate–depending upon their emotional maturity), and to choose again.

 9. Introduce them to their unseen friends

-Your kids may surprise you in their ease and ability to connect with their higher self, counselors and soul.
-Gently and lovingly introduce the concepts to them.
+Your kids may surprise you in their ease and ability to connect with their higher self, counselors, and soul.
+Gently and lovingly introduce these concepts to them.
 Perhaps take them through a short, guided visualization.

 10. Expect your kids to teach you a thing or two

 Your kids may be better at conscious creation than you’ve ever been.
-They haven’t had the forceful separation that you had from the truth, but also kids these days are different.
-They hold more light, they remember more and they have less damage than their parents and grandparents.
+They haven’t had the forceful separation that you had from the truth, but also, kids these days are different.
+They hold more light, they remember more, and many have less damage than their parents and grandparents.

-Let the custom of conscious creation be a light, fun and joyful practice in your family.
+Let the practice of conscious creation be a light, fun and joyful custom in your family.
 Your entire family (not to mention the planet) will benefit.

 P.S.
 We know that it can be a complex task helping little ones open to the idea that they have the power to create their reality.
 That’s why we are so excited about our Crystal Creation Kit for Kids!
 This kit has tons of great support and information (including an entire parent’s resource page!) as well as some powerful and loving crystals, so parents have some tools to work with their kids and on the magical journey of creating a life they love.